bbozon/Minkowski-diagram/README.md

 4) set frame of reference (v): from which reference velocity do you want to look at the diagram?

 The program save png's to the HD for later referencing.
 Combined with makeavi (freeware) animations can be made.

+To use: run in a spyder (or equivalent) environment.